GxAditya/Quizardd/README.md

 ## Acknowledgements

-- Google Gemini AI for powering the question generation
+- Pollinations.AI for powering the question generation
 - shadcn/ui for the beautiful component library
 - The open-source community for all the amazing tools that made this project possible